S1nen/Sales-Insights-project/README.md

 ## Project Overview

 This project involves designing and developing an interactive Power BI dashboard to analyze and visualize sales trends for AtliQ Hardware, a company dealing in computer hardware goods.
 The objective was to provide actionable insights that help decision-makers optimize sales strategies and improve revenue growth.
+## The .pbix file is available upon request
 ---

 ### Key Features